New Blog

 I didn’t encounter this during setup, and it turned out this is exactly what I needed.
 Not having to edit any of the code that came with Hugo was a huge bonus here, as I wanted as close to an out-of-box experience I could get.
 It took only a few minutes to update the front matter of my old blog posts, and so with this out of the way, two to-do items fell off:

-• Edit how posts on the homepage are truncated — right now, it’s showing a large amount of content (comparatively speaking), even images, so that must be cut down
+Add a subhead feature that shows on the indexEdit how posts on the homepage are truncated — right now, it’s showing a large amount of content (comparatively speaking), even images, so that must be cut down

-Changing the Default Color
+Changing the Default Color#

 I don’t dislike the orange creme default color that ships with Terminal, and I could live with it, but knowing how to change it is preferable and in line with the exercise.
 The theme author has page dedicated to customizing the CSS, but I don’t know which filetype to download or where it goes.